Government seeks bankruptcy trustee for Dynegy Holdings

-(Reuters) - United States Trustee Tracy Davis filed a motion with a bankruptcy court late Sunday night seeking the appointment of a Chapter 11 trustee in the ongoing Dynegy Holdings bankruptcy proceeding.
+(Reuters) - United States Trustee Tracy David filed a motion with a bankruptcy court late Sunday night seeking the appointment of a Chapter 11 trustee in the ongoing Dynegy Holdings bankruptcy proceeding.

 A bankruptcy trustee is often appointed when it may serve the bankruptcy estate’s best interest, or when company executives are suspected of wrongdoing.